symfony/symfony-docs/best_practices/introduction.rst

 What is this Guide About?
 -------------------------

-This guide aims to fix that by describing the **official best practices for developing web apps with the Symfony full-stack framework**.
-These are best- practices that fit the philosophy of the framework as envisioned by its original creator `Fabien Potencier`_.
+This guide aims to fix that by describing the **best practices for developing web apps with the Symfony full-stack framework**.
+These are best practices that fit the philosophy of the framework as envisioned by its original creator `Fabien Potencier`_.

 .. note::